What to do in Osaka: an Amazing 4-Day Guide

 Eat Osaka’s most famous street food takoyaki

 These balls of batter cooked with bite-sized chunks of octopus are an absolutely must-eat when in Osaka.
 Check out some of the most popular takoyaki joints like Kogaryu Takohayi or Donaiya America-mura for the most authentic taste.
+Check out more must-try local food in Japan right here.

 Take a cruise along Dotonbori